wodowiesel/GB-Dumper/README.md

 v1.8 Rev 1 (28 May 2016)
 - Re-add checking for non-printable ASCII characters code that was removed when cleaning up code
-- Added custom cartridge files for Wisdom Tree games (thanks Benjamin E)
+- Added custom cartridge files for Wisdom Tree games (thanks Benjamin E.)

 v1.8 (21 March 2016)
 - Added Nintendo Logo check and compare so you can tell if the cartridge is being read correctly